saffiullahfahim/cp-in-browser/README.md

-# cpp-in-browser
+# cp-in-browser project
-This repository for cpp environment in browser!
+This repository for c & c++ environment in browser for competitive programming with Codeforces!
 ___

 ## pre-requirements